How to Understand Core Inflation — CPI vs Core Inflation

 What is it?

 Core inflation is CPI after excluding the most volatile components — usually food and energy prices.
-NBP (National Bank of Poland) publishes several measures of core inflation:
+NBP (National Bank of Poland) publishes several measures of core inflation, each filtering out different types of price volatility:

-- Excluding food and energy prices — most popular
+- Excluding food and energy prices — the most popular and widely cited measure.
+Strips out the two categories most subject to external shocks

-- 15% trimmed mean — excludes 15% of the most extreme price changes
+- 15% trimmed mean — excludes the 15% most extreme price changes on both the high and low end, giving a picture of "typical" price movement

-- Net inflation — after excluding food and fuel
+- Net inflation — excludes food and fuel prices specifically

 Core inflation shows persistent price trends in the economy.
 If CPI falls because oil became cheaper, it doesn't mean inflationary pressure has disappeared.
 Core inflation will confirm or deny this.